exercism/v3/README.md

+**This repository is now archived, and its content has been exploded into the various tracks and docs repos.
+It now acts as a holder for any content that hasn't been migrated, and any PRs that weren't merged.
+Please open those PRs against the relevant track repo.
+Thank you to everyone who contributed to this stage of our journey towards v3 💙**

+---

 _Note: This file, and the other docs in this repository, can be viewed on [GitHub](https://github.com/exercism/v3) or as [a website with easier navigation](https://exercism.github.io/v3)._

 # Exercism - v3